synepis/yar/README.md

 [HttpRouter](https://github.com/julienschmidt/httprouter) has a great set of [benchmarks](https://github.com/julienschmidt/go-http-routing-benchmark) which I've adapted to use YAR and ran locally.

-The forked repo of HttpRouter tests is [here](https://github.com/synepis/go-http-routing-benchmark)
+The forked repo of HttpRouter tests is [here](https://github.com/synepis/go-http-routing-benchmark) *Note: The Gin router seems to be the fastest, it uses HttpRouter underneath but with some additional optimizations.

 Here are the results: